 After your partner’s sperm or sperm from another donor source are collected, we will separate the healthy specimens from the seminal fluid in our andrology and embryology laboratory.
 After the eggs and sperm have been collected, fertilization can be achieved in one of two ways.
 Standard IVF Insemination involves mixing healthy sperm with mature eggs and allowing them to incubate overnight.
 During an intracytoplasmic sperm injection (ICSI), a single healthy sperm is injected into each egg.
 If the male's semen quality or sperm count is affecting your ability to conceive, your doctor may recommend ICSI.

 The embryo is transferred into the uterus three or five days after the egg retrieval, depending on your unique case.
 If treatment is successful, the embryo should implant in your uterus’ lining within six to ten days after the eggs are retrieved.

 Success rates will vary from clinic to clinic, and the Fertility Center of San Antonio is proud to boast higher than average IVF success rates.
 We are happy to help you understand the success rates and more about the IVF process during a consultation.

 Learn More about IVF

 If you have undergone previous fertility treatments but have failed to become pregnant, you may be a good candidate for IVF.
-To learn more, schedule an appointment by contacting the Fertility Center of San Antonio today.
+We also offer a treatment called Nature’s IVF™, also known as INVOcell™, in which the incubation period takes place within the female partner's vagina using a special device.
+To learn more about which treatment is right for you, schedule an appointment by contacting the Fertility Center of San Antonio today.